Boat Transport Preparation Guide - General Overview

 Dimensions are of absolute importance when requesting a quote to have your boat transported.
 To measure your boat, follow the guidelines below.
 Remember, it is very important to be accurate with your measurements.

-2. To measure the height of your boat, measure from the highest part of the vessel, which is non removable, to the bottom of the keel or the lowest point of the vessel’s props and rudders.
+- To measure the height of your boat, measure from the highest part of the vessel, which is non removable, to the bottom of the keel or the lowest point of the vessel’s props and rudders.

 Picking The Right Marina For Your Boat Transport

-2. Although we do NOT recommend shrink-wrap, you may want to know if they can shrink-wrap your boat prior to transporting it.
+- Although we do not recommend shrink-wrap, you may want to know if they can shrink-wrap your boat prior to transporting it.

 How To Prepare Your Vessel For Safe Transport

-4. When choosing a marina to transport your vessel from, please select one that has a minimum of 14’ clearance overhead with no branches or wires that interfere with the approach.
-Boat haulers should also contact the marina for special instructions for getting in and out of the marina or boat yard.
+- When choosing a marina to transport your vessel from, please select one that has a minimum of 14’ clearance overhead with no branches or wires that interfere with travel.
+Your Boat haulers will also contact the marina for special instructions for getting in and out of the marina or boat yard.

 Prior To Transport Checklist